assafom/hackathon-nervosnetwork/step-12/README.md

 <img src="https://github.com/assafom/hackathon-nervosnetwork/blob/main/step-12/contract-set.png" width="500">

 Upon debugging, I realised that networkId is coming as a hex string (116e1), while the PrisaleContract object.networks held the networkId as a dec (71393).
-So I changed the hex string to decimal using ParseInt.
+So I changed the hex string to decimal using parseInt.
 Also, while looking at this code, I realised I use window.ethereum, which we substituted for the PolyjuiceHttpProvider previously.
 I'm not sure if it makes a difference in this scenario as the front end was working now, but I decided to change it also to use the PolyjuiceHttpProvider we set up earlier.

 After these changes, this is how the code looked like: